 3: Print the element at the front of the queue.

-The first line contains a single integer, , denoting the number of queries.
+The first line contains a single integer, , the number of queries.

-Each line of the subsequent lines contains a single query in the form described in the problem statement above.
-All three queries start with an integer denoting the query , but only query is followed by an additional space-separated value, , denoting the value to be enqueued.
+Each of the next lines contains a single query in the form described in the problem statement above.
+All queries start with an integer denoting the query , but only query is followed by an additional space-separated value, , denoting the value to be enqueued.

-It is guaranteed that a valid answer always exists for each query of type .
+It is guaranteed that a valid answer always exists for each query of types and .

-For each query of type , print the value of the element at the front of the queue on a new line.
+For each query of type , return the value of the element at the front of the fifo queue on a new line.